Details of the event with ID 10 of the source Microsoft-Windows-EnrollmentPolicyWebService

 Description

-In order for certificates to be requested via the certification authority web services, the pKIEnrollmentService objects of the certification authorities must be configured via an appropriately configured attribute
+In order for certificates to be requested via the certification authority web services, the pKIEnrollmentService objects of the certification authorities must have an appropriately configured attribute

 msPKI enrollment server have.
-The message occurs when there is no single certificate authority on the network to which this applies.
+The message appears if there is not a single certification authority in the network to which this applies.

 Possible causes can be: